kalvinchang/espnet/egs2/ipapack/asr1/README.md

 # IPAPack

-Phoneme recognition is a commmon task in speech benchmarks

-We want speech models to be learning basic pronunciation units
+Phoneme recognition is a commmon task in speech benchmarks (e.g. SUPERB), as one desideratum of speech models is to learn basic pronunciation units.
+TIMIT is one of the most famous datasets for phoneme recognition.
+However, TIMIT only includes American English.

-* a 1,000 hour phonemically transcribed dataset of 115 languages
+Aside from the CMU Wilderness dataset (14000 hours across 700 languages), IPAPack [1] provides one of the largest multilingual phonemically transcribed datasets, with 1,000 hours across 115 languages.
+IPAPack is derived from:
+* FLEURS
-* derived from FLEURS, MSWC, DoReCo
+* DoReCo

-* TODO: Maybe call the dataset ipapack1000
+* MSWC (Multilingual Spoken Word Corpus)

 * TODO: results
 * TODO: explain the train/dev/test splits
+* TODO: cite FLEURS, DoReCo and MSWC

+Note: a 20,000 hour will be released soon.

 # References